LiterallyNotHitler/UoD-BDS-Timetable-Scraper/README.md

 TODO:
   * Add user customisation properties, i.e. only show labs for group A.
   * Add ability for user to select what school and modules to scrape.
-  * Swap hosts from Heroku to Vultr to get around Webdyno dying every 30m of inactivity.
+  * Move host from Heroku to VPS.
-    * This causes some pretty wacky bugs.
-Heroku parses one FB POST as multiple.
+  * Host flask backend in Docker VM.
   * Add ability to check next weeks lectures.
+  * Generally clean code and fix issue with threading.